Man who put feet on Pelosi’s desk arrested and charged

-A man who was photographed with his feet up on House Speaker Nancy Pelosi’s desk during the pro-Trump riot at the U.S. Capitol was arrested Friday, the Justice Department said.
+A man who was photographed with his feet up on House Speaker Nancy Pelosi’s desk during the pro-Trump riot at the U.S. Capitol was arrested Friday, according to a Justice Department official.

-Richard Barnett, 60, of Gravette, Arkansas, is believed to be the first person to be publicly charged with federal crimes arising from Wednesday’s mayhem at the Capitol.
+Richard Barnett, 60, of Gravette Arkansas, is believed to be the first person to be publicly charged with federal crimes arising from Wednesday’s mayhem at the Capitol.

-By Friday afternoon 13 people, including Mr. Barnett had been charged in federal court relating to the Capitol siege.

-Also charged was Lonnie Coffman of Alabama, who prosecutors say had 11 Molotov cocktails and an unknown number of firearms in his vehicle.
-He is charged with possession of an unregistered firearm and carrying a pistol without a license.

 Mr. Barnett, who was taken into custody Friday morning, is charged with entering and remaining on restricted grounds, violent entry and theft of public property, the official said.
 The theft charge is related to an envelope he allegedly took from the desk of Ms. Pelosi, California Democrat.